 As you can see, the free space is fragmented into two chunks of two blocks, instead of one nice contiguous chunk of four.
-Let's say you now wish to allocate a file E, of size four blocks:
+Let's say we now wish to allocate a file E, of size four blocks:

 You can see what happens: E gets spread across the disk, and as a result, when accessing E, you don't get peak (sequential) performance from the disk.
 Rather, you first read E1 and E2, then seek, then read E3 and E4.
 This fragmentation problem happened all the time in the old UNIX file system, and it hurt performance.
-A side note: this problem is exactly what disk defragmentation tools help with; they reorganize ondisk data to place files contiguously and make free space for one or a few contiguous regions, moving data around and then rewriting inodes and such to reflect the changes.
+(A side note: this problem is exactly what disk defragmentation tools help with; they will reorganize on-disk data to place files contiguously and make free space one or a few contiguous regions, moving data around and then rewriting inodes and such to reflect the changes)

 One other problem: the original block size was too small (512 bytes).
 Thus, transferring data from the disk was inherently inefficient.
 Smaller blocks were good because they minimized internal fragmentation (waste within the block), but bad for transfer as each block might require a positioning overhead to reach it.
-Thus, the problem:
+We can summarize the problem as follows: